mattvenn/instrumented_adder/docs/sim.md

 If you want to run the simulation, change the PDK include line at the top of simulation.spice to match your local library install.

+# Thu 19 May 11:01:18 CEST 2022

+* fixed the issue with the mismatched reset names.
+* 10 inverters, chain oscillates at 0.69ns = 1.6GHz.
+* takes about 3:30 to run
+* use the spice file from the openlane run and remove magic steps by including the primitives spice file
+* add the if/else to use inverters or delays